You may be wondering why cats come to you when you whistle.

 Is Whistling To Cats Good Or Bad?

-Whistling to your cats is both good and bad.
-Whistling is useful if you’re training your cat to eat, have treats, play, or even to come back to the house.
+Whistling is helpful if you train your cat to eat, have treats, play, or even return to the house.

 A high-pitched sound may arouse its hunting instinct or hurt its hearing ability.

-Besides, whistling with a strange sound may send the wrong signal that you’re in danger, while you’re not.
+Besides, whistling with a strange sound may send the wrong signal that you’re in danger while you’re not.

 If you’ve just got a new cat, use the whistle to train it.

-Use whistles to train your cat to come when you want to play, give it food, treats, or even toys.
+Use whistles to train your cat to come when you want to play; give it food, treats, or even toys.